afnog/afnog.github.io/sse/crypto/presentation.md

 ### Exercise

-Example hash function:
+Using this hash function:

 * Add up all the letters and digits in the message (A=1, B=2, etc)

-The exercise:
+Perform the following exercise:

 * Write a short message to a partner
 * Compute the hash